(Original Article Published via RawFoodForPets.com)

 Symptoms of Chronic Kidney Disease (CKD)?

 The signs and symptoms of CKD may be like other and often-underlying conditions such as hypertension or anaemia.
-These symptoms may not show up until the kidneys have lost at least 70 percent of their function, and what you’ve noticed most is a change in your pet’s well-being.
+These symptoms may not show up until the kidneys have lost at least 70 percent of their function, and what you have noticed most is a change in your pets well-being.
 While all these symptoms of CKD may not appear in every dog, here are some signs to look for:

 - Increased thirst and urination;